Bonze255/smarthomeNG_plugins/doorbird/Readme.md

 ## Supported by the Plugin
 * Make snapshots
-* Get the images as array
+* Get the images as array for visualisation with smarthomeNG
 * Get Motion/Doorbell Events

 ## Supported from doorbirdpy
+* get the URLs for
   * Live video request
   * Live image request
   * Open door/other relays
   * Light on
   * History image requests
   * Schedule requests
   * Favorites requests
   * Check request
   * Info request
   * RTSP